-To go further Articles 28 to 39 of the May 31, 2010 order taken under Articles 3, 4 and 6 of Decree No. 2010-580 of May 31, 2010 relating to the acquisition, possession and use of entertainment devices and pyrotechnics for theatre.
+For further information: Articles 28 to 39 of the May 31, 2010 order taken under Articles 3, 4 and 6 of Decree No. 2010-580 of May 31, 2010 relating to the acquisition, possession and use of entertainment devices and pyrotechnics for theatre.

 Pre-declaration for a pyrotechnic show

 The professional must apply, at least one month before the scheduled date of the shooting, to the town hall of the commune or to the prefecture of the department where he wishes to perform the show.